ktorn/completium-landing/docs/dapp-tools/tutorials/tuto3.md

 ## Call entry point

-The following command calls the unique entry point and sends 10tz to the contract with the `--amount` option:
+The following command calls the unique entry point and sends *10tz* to the contract with the `--amount` option:

 ```
-completium-cli call 3-rat_transfer.arl as admin --amount 10
+completium-cli call 3-rat_transfer.arl --amount 10
 ```

 ## View contract